Yaonian Yanmujin: Background and marriage to Yelü Saladi

 At some point, Yaonian Yanmujin married the Yelü chieftain Yelü Saladi.
-She bore him six children — five of his six sons, including his oldest son Yelü Abaoji, and one daughter.
+They had six children — including five of Yaonian's six sons and his oldest son Yelü Abaoji, and one daughter.

 As empress dowager

 After Yelü Abaoji succeeded Yelü Saladi as the Yelü chief, he conquered the other Khitan tribes by force, and by 907, he had declared himself the emperor of a new Khitan Empire (which would later become known as Liao) as its Emperor Taizu.
 He honored his mother Yaonian Yamujin as empress dowager.
 Still, despite her honored title, her daughter-in-law Empress Shulü Ping, because of Empress Shulü's own battlefield accomplishments, refused to bow to her (or Empress Shulü's own mother) and instead made them bow to herself, stating, "I only bow to Heaven, not to humans."

-In 913, while Emperor Taizu was away at Lu River (蘆水), he believed that there would be a joint rebellion by his brothers Yelü Diela (耶律迭剌 (whom he had made the King of the Xi)) and Yelü Anduan (耶律安端), and therefore arrested them.
+In 913, while Emperor Taizu was away at Lu River (蘆水), he believed that there would be a joint rebellion by his brothers Yelü Diela (耶律迭剌 [whom he had made the King of the Xi]) and Yelü Anduan (耶律安端), and therefore arrested them.
 When another brother, Yelü Lage (耶律剌葛) heard this, Yelü Lage then arrived at the Khitan headquarters with an army, apparently planning to declare himself emperor.
 It was at Empress Dowager Yaonian's orders that he departed from the headquarters.
 His army subsequently pillaged the headquarters but were repelled by Empress Shulü's army, and they subsequently departed.

 In 919, on an occasion when Emperor Taizu was attacking the Wugu Tribe (烏古), he heard that Empress Dowager Yaonian was ill, and therefore returned to headquarters to attend to her.
 He resumed the Wugu campaign once she recovered.